First Intifada: Impact on Israeli-Palestinian conflict

+Impact on Israel's reputation

+The Intifada broke the image of Jerusalem as a united Israeli city.
+There was unprecedented international coverage, and the Israeli response was criticized in media outlets and international fora.
+The impact on the Israeli services sector, including the important Israeli tourist industry, was notably negative.

+Jordan severs ties with the West Bank

 Jordan severed its residual administrative and financial ties to the West Bank in the face of sweeping popular support for the PLO.
 The failure of the "Iron Fist" policy, Israel's deteriorating international image, Jordan cutting legal and administrative ties to the West Bank, and the U.S.'s recognition of the PLO as the representative of the Palestinian people forced Rabin to seek an end to the violence though negotiation and dialogue with the PLO.

-In the diplomatic sphere, the PLO opposed the Persian Gulf War in Iraq.
-Afterwards, the PLO was isolated diplomatically, with Kuwait and Saudi Arabia cutting off financial support, and 300,000-400,000 Palestinians fled or were expelled from Kuwait before and after the war.
-The diplomatic process led to the Madrid Conference and the Oslo Accords.

-The impact on the Israeli services sector, including the important Israeli tourist industry, was notably negative.